sahanasadagopan/sahana/projects/README.md

  Phony targets are assigned to each of the targets so that there is no conflict if there are files generated with the same target name.
+For getting the output for the memory and data files the variable in Cobj variable should be changed with alll the main files are given together then a error of overaping main function or defining main twice comes.

+The same makefile can be accesed by cloning it to beagle bone and compiling it natively on beagle bone.